 Local Governing Board Members

 Hannah is a long-standing governor at Cloughwood Academy.
 She began her association with the school when she was Headteacher at Hartford Manor Primary School.
 Since her retirement she has retained her position on the Board and is one of the Trustees of the Academy.
 Hannah has specific responsibilities for English and Primary Education.
 She is also the designated director for Safeguarding, Looked After Children and Pupil Premium.
-Hannah can be contacted via the Academy and would be delighted to hear from parents/carers and pupils.
+Hannah can be contacted by emailing: email@example.com and would be delighted to hear from parents/carers and pupils.

 Mr Richard Haffenden Appointed Governor (Member of KLT)

 Richard qualified as a chemical engineer preceding a career in the chemical industry in technical, production and executive management.
 As an established resident of Hartford, Richard served on Hartford Parish Council for many years and is a member of the Management and Conservation team for Marshall’s Arm Local Nature Reserve.
 Richard is appropriately placed to provide influence and guidance in terms of community liaison.
 He is passionate about the local area and oversees Art and Humanities within Cloughwood Academy.

 Adrian is the Principal and ex-officio director of Kaleidoscope Learning Trust.
 He has extensive experience of working in SEMH schools and has been Principal at Cloughwood since 2007.
 Adrian is truly passionate about the school and strives to improve outcomes for all the pupils.
 He knows the staff work hard to create a wonderful environment which helps the boys develop into young men with a true purpose in life.